mnadeem/FitnesseRunner/README.md

 CONFIGURATION
 -------------

-If you want to change the port
+If you want to change the port, change the following paramer (line number 51 of FitnesseRunner/conf/wrapper.conf

+wrapper.app.parameter.3=9080